Recreational Fishing in Ontario’s Sunset Country – Then and Now

 The Objectives Have Always Been the Same!

 Any discussion about the history of fishing in our area of Ontario should begin with a discussion of objectives.
 Regardless of the dramatic advances and variety of equipment and lures, we use to catch the fish now, the objective of today’s angler is exactly the same as the angler fishing back in the 1950s and 1960s.
 That objective is to catch a lot of fish and hopefully, land that fish of a lifetime that every angler seeks.
 Another, oft-overlooked reason people come here to fish is to get away from it all, to Henry David Thoreau’s quote above, “without knowing it is not the fish they are after”.

-A lot of our history has to do with the “aura” of Canada has as the “ultimate” freshwater fishing destination in North America.
-The province of Ontario – with 250,000 lakes, rivers and streams – has long been the go-to place for anglers from the United States and especially, from the US Midwest states.
+A lot of our history has to do with the “aura” Canada has as the “ultimate” freshwater fishing destination in North America.
+The Province of Ontario – with 250,000 lakes, rivers, and streams – has long been the go-to place for anglers from the United States and especially, from the US Midwest states.
 In the minds of many anglers, Sunset Country is a paradise in the literal sense of the word for anyone seeking that fishing trip of a lifetime.

 Easy Access and Endless Lakes A Perfect Match

 Located in the western part of Ontario and stretching from the Manitoba border to Thunder Bay on Lake Superior, and north-south from the US border to Hudson Bay, Ontario’s Sunset Country seems tailor-made as a fishing destination.
-When you throw in the fact we have a land area of 100,000 square km (62,000 square miles) and the fact there are 70,000 fishable lakes in the region, it’s not surprising we that so many Americans visit each year on a fishing trip.
+When you throw in the fact we have a land area of 100,000 square km (62,000 square miles) and the fact there are 70,000 fishable lakes in the region, it’s not surprising that so many Americans visit each year on a fishing trip.
 Some anglers come more than once a year and many have come every year for generations as a family.